Gaurav-Gosain/gollama/README.md

 ## 🗺️ Roadmap

 - [x] Implement piped mode for automated usage.
-- [ ] Add support for downloading models directly from Ollama using the rest API.
 - [x] Add support for extracting codeblocks from the generated responses.
 - [x] Add ability to copy responses/codeblocks to clipboard.
+- [ ] GitHub Actions for automated releases.
+- [ ] Add support for downloading models directly from Ollama using the rest API.

 ## 🤝 Contribution